Carnaux/NFT-Marker-Creator/README.md

 # NFT MARKER CREATOR

-This editor creates NFT markers for ARTOOKIT 5.x, and it is part of the efforts to bring NFT tracking to jsartoolkit5 (and eventually projects like AR.js).
+This editor creates NFT markers for ARTOOLKIT 5.x, and it is part of the efforts to bring NFT tracking to jsartoolkit5 (and eventually projects like AR.js).

 A Node version (preferred) and Web version are provided.